 Art-Style Dissonance: It doesn't take much looking past the cute, cartoony art style and humor to realize that the entire universe from the ground up is deeply, horrifyingly dysfunctional and has only been getting better at all because the main characters keep killing the worst of the lot.

-Bag of Spilling: Averted to some degree, as in the second game Ratchet returns to his apartment and picks up some of the items from the previous game, having memory card data from the previous game allows you to obtain weapons from it and Clank still has some of his upgrades.
+Bag of Spilling: Averted to some degree, as in the second game Ratchet returns to his apartment and picks up some of the items from the previous game, having memory card data from the previous game allows you to obtain weapons from it, and Clank still has some of his upgrades.

-Played straight in the PS3 games even though they all take place in the same galaxy and very little time passes between the games.
+Played straight in the PS3 games, even though they all take place in the same galaxy and very little time passes between the games.

-Baleful Polymorph: The Morph-O-Ray, the Sheepinator, the Quack-O-Ray, the Boar-Zooker, the Pork Bomb Gun, the Mootator, the Transmorpher and the Chimp-o-Matic, to date.
+Baleful Polymorph: The Morph-O-Ray, the Sheepinator, the Quack-O-Ray, the Boar-Zooker, the Pork Bomb Gun, the Mootator, the Transmorpher, and the Chimp-o-Matic, to date.

-Beam Spam: The RYNO IV locks on to enemies and blasts them with this until you let go of the button, while the Harbinger from Deadlocked is actually the targeting system for an orbital laser that rains down blast from the sky.
+Beam Spam: The RYNO IV locks on to enemies and blasts them with this until you let go of the button, while the Harbinger from Deadlocked is actually the targeting system for an orbital laser that rains down blasts from the sky.

 The Harbinger's lasers might actually come from the things that it shoots into the ground.

 Both are correct in a way.
-The Harbinger (and later Supernova) shoots out very small satellites that then lock onto the ground, before basically destroying everything on the screen with lasers of death. those who fully upgrade the weapon get it in Rainbow for extra fun
+The Harbinger (and later Supernova) shoots out very small satellites that then lock onto the ground, before basically destroying everything on the screen with lasers of death.
+Those who fully upgrade the weapon get it in Rainbow for extra fun

 Benevolent Architecture: The grindrails certainly count.
 Even in the parts where there's any practical reason for them at all, they're very conveniently navigable.